gold star for USAHOF

 Alvarez only played in two Games in 2020 due to injury, but there were no side effects for Alvarez moving forward.
 Playing more at DH than in Outfield, Alvarez’s hitting skills were proven to remain upper-tier.
 Smacking 33 Home Runs with 104 RBIs, Alvarez had a .877 Slugging Percentage, and matched his Second Team All-MLB honor from his rookie year.
 The Astros went to the World Series, though lost to Atlanta, but Alvarez batted over .500 in the NLCS, winning the NLCS MVP.

-Last season, Alvarez continued his ascension, with 37 Home Runs, a .306 Batting Average and an OPS of 1.019.
+In 2022, Alvarez continued his ascension, with 37 Home Runs, a .306 Batting Average and an OPS of 1.019.
 He won MLB 1 honors, went to his first All-Star Game, won the Silver Slugger and was third in MVP voting.
-Alvarez would this time be on the winning side of a World Series, and while his defense and speed are not strong, his bat is the most potent on a great club.
+Alvarez would this time be on the winning side of a World Series.
+Alvarez had another good 2023, adding his second All-Star, a third All-MLB 2, and his third straight 30 HR year.

 The Bullet Points